Move Ahead Washington Railroad Crossing Program

 - All properly submitted applications will be reviewed to ensure they are complete and eligible for funding.

-- There is a maximum funding of $5,000,000 available The match funds will be dependent upon the size of the successful federal projects and the corresponding match needed.
+- There is a maximum funding of $5,000,000 available.
+The amount of the award for each project will be dependent on the size of the request for matching funds and the number or successful recipients.

 - Projects must comply with all necessary federal and state requirements as detailed in the Local Agency Guidelines Manual and the applicable federal program.